What is Liquidity in Accounting?

 #3 – Cash Ratio

-The Cash ratio measures the ability of the company to pay the current liabilities which are payable within the period of next one year with respect to its cash or cash equivalents.
-The cash ratio defines the liquid assets strictly the cash or cash equivalents.
-It assesses the ability of the company to stay solvent if there comes any emergency as even a highly profitable company sometimes can go into trouble in case if they no liquidity is there to meet unforeseen events.
-Its formula to calculate the Cash ratio:
+The cash ratioCash RatioCash Ratio is calculated by dividing the total cash and the cash equivalents of the company by total current liabilities.
+It indicates how quickly a business can pay off its short term liabilities using the non-current assets. measures the ability of the company to pay the current liabilities, which are payable within the next year concerning its cash or cash equivalents.
+The cash ratio defines the liquid assets strictly the cash or cash equivalents Cash Or Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
+Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
+They are normally found as a line item on the top of the balance sheet asset. .
+It assesses the ability of the company to stay solvent if there comes any emergency, as even a highly profitable company sometimes can go into trouble if there is no liquidity to meet unforeseen events.
+Its formula to calculate the cash ratio: –

 Example of Accounting Liquidity

-For X ltd:
+For X Ltd.:

 - Inventories: $10

-For Y ltd:
+For Y Ltd.:

 - Inventories: $6

 Comment on the accounting liquidity of the two companies.

-- Current Ratio = Current Assets/Current Liabilities and
+- Current Ratio = Current Assets/Current Liabilities

 - Quick Ratio = (Current Assets – Inventories)/Current Liabilities

-For X ltd:
+For X Ltd.:

-For Y ltd:
+For Y Ltd.:

 Advantages of the Accounting Liquidity